vitorarrais/data-science-notebooks/airbnb-berlin/README.md

 ## Motivation

-In this analisys I've used publicly available data from Airbnb listings in Berlin from 2015 to 2020 to answer following questions:
+In this analysis I've used publicly available data from Airbnb listings in Berlin from 2015 to 2020 to answer following questions:
 1. How does number of rooms influence review scoring and pricing ?
 2. How do amenities impact in the review scoring ?
 3. How did prices evolve over time?